sagemath/trac_to_gh/Issue 895.md

 # Issue 895: [with patch] .inverse() method for matrices

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/895

 Original creator: mhansen